rhythm-gaming/rgc/docs/spec.md

 For any field specified in this document, the specified type SHOULD be used to represent the field value in JSON (for example, strings MUST NOT be used to store an `i32` field), except for `i64` or `u64`.

 For any field with `i64` or `u64` type, the field's value is permitted to be stored as the base-10 `string` representation of the integer, and any reader MUST be able to handle these cases.

+Although not recommended, implementations MAY assume that absolute values of integer values are less than 2^53 (i.e. not greater than ECMAScript's `Number.MAX_SAFE_INTEGER`).

 The order of keys in an object MAY be arbitrary.